Dave Martin (footballer, born 1985): Luton Town

 Following his release from Southend, Martin trained with Conference Premier side Luton Town.
 After impressing manager Paul Buckle he signed an 18-month contract with the club on 29 January 2013.
 Buckle left the club shortly afterwards, but his replacement John Still continued to utilise Martin in the squad.
 Martin signed a one-year contract extension until May 2015 following strong performances towards the end of the 2012–13 season.

 Injuries and poor form at the beginning of the 2013–14 season led to Martin falling out of first-team contention at Luton.
 On 18 November 2013, he signed for fellow Conference Premier side Dartford on loan, where he made nine league appearances.
 Martin was placed on the transfer list by Luton at the end of the campaign.

 Martin joined Conference Premier side Bristol Rovers on a five-month loan in August 2014.

+Non-League

 Following his release by Stevenage he signed for National League South side Whitehawk in July 2015 and then joined Bromley for the 2016–17 season.

 Martin re-joined Whitehawk in 2019–20 and was appointed player-coach for the 2020–21 season.
 He was released by Whitehawk in January 2021.
 In August 2021 Martin signed for Isthmian League South East Division side Hastings United.

-The 2022/23 season saw Dave sign for Phoenix Sports Club in the Southern Counties East Football League and was brought in by Steve O’Boyle manager of Phoenix Sports Club to try and help gain the club promotion after recently being relegated from the Isthmian South-East Division.
+The 2022/23 season saw Dave sign for Phoenix Sports Club in the Southern Counties East Football League and was brought in by Steve O'Boyle manager of Phoenix Sports Club to try and help gain the club promotion after recently being relegated from the Isthmian South-East Division.

 In March 2023, Martin returned to the Isthmian Leagues when he signed for Burgess Hill Town.

+In January 2024, he joined Erith & Belvedere having started the season with SCEFL Premier Division club Holmesdale.